zhaorui-bi/OpenAqua/README.md

 # OpenAqua 💧

-> **Evidence-grounded multi-agent recommendation for water treatment process chains**
+> **Evidence-grounded multi-agent design for water treatment trains**
 >
 > A research-style codebase for turning water quality conditions, contaminant profiles, and engineering constraints into ranked treatment-chain recommendations with retrieved evidence and structured explanations.

 ## 🔍 Abstract

-OpenAqua is a prototype research system for **water treatment process-chain recommendation**.
+OpenAqua is a prototype research system for **water treatment trains design**.
 Given a user query describing source water, contaminants, treatment targets, and operational constraints, the system runs a multi-stage pipeline that parses the request, retrieves relevant evidence, proposes candidate treatment chains, critiques them against constraints, and returns ranked recommendations with supporting rationale.

 The runnable product lives in [`water_treatment_agent/`](./water_treatment_agent/).
 The top-level [`data/`](./data/) directory contains crawler and data-preparation scripts used to build the knowledge base from unit-level treatment records and case-level EPA-style reports.
 In other words, this repository includes both the **research artifact** and the **data pipeline** behind it.